sudopla/ecs-codepipeline/README.md

 Deployment
 ---------------

-First, you run the template [ecs_app.yaml](ecs_app.yaml) to configure the ECS cluster, task definition and services.
-A new VPC, subnets, ALB, role and security groups are also created with this template.
+First, you run the template [ecs_app.yaml](ecs_app.yaml) to configure the ECS cluster, task definition and service.
+A new VPC, subnets, ALB, role and security group are also created with this template.

 Please notice that initially you can use any Docker image (nginx in this case).
 The application will be deployed later when the Pipepile runs.